nickanderson/cfengine-training/slides/0060-agent_components.md

 ---
 ## Pro Tip: Syntax Checking
-.notes: Consider places that you can automate this.
+Consider places that you can automate this.
 Editors, vcs hooks, build systems.

 ### Full syntax check: